28/openlayers-cljs-compile-error-repo/README.md

 The problem presentation is based on [ClojureScript Quick start guide](https://clojurescript.org/guides/quick-start).
 It shows a minimal representation of the problem.

-Interesting to mention, when build with lein cljsbuild plugin it compiles successfully and when built with Figwheel it shows the same problem.

 Here is the example stacktrace:

 ```